asimjanoski/asimjanoski/README.md

 - 👋 Hi, I’m @asimjanoski
-- 👀 I’m interested in python.
+- 👀 I’m interested in JavaScript and Python.
-- 🌱 I’m currently learning front-end development.
+- 🌱 I’m currently learning Full Stuck JavaScript development.
 - 💞️ I’m looking to collaborate on any project that can help me build portfolio and earn a litle bit as a freelance front-end junior developer.
 - 📫 How to reach me coder.asimjanoski@gmail.com